Peushi/nodeJs_app/README.md

 A simple RESTful API built with **Node.js**, **Express**, and **SQLite**.
 This project demonstrates a three-layer architecture with **Controllers**, **Services**, and **Routes**, and uses **middleware** for logging and future authentication (JWT-ready).

-A simple RESTful API to manage users with full CRUD functionality.
+A simple REST API built with Express and SQLite that supports CRUD operations for Users and Songs.
-Built with a clean three-layer architecture: routes for endpoints, controllers for HTTP logic, and services for business logic and database operations.
+The project follows a clean modular structure using controllers, services, and routes.
 ---

 ## Table of Contents